 Understanding Black Plaque On Teeth: Causes and Prevention Tips

-We’ll explain the causes of black plaque, the risks it poses, and the steps you can take to prevent it.
+We’ll explain its causes, how it differs from other dental problems, and the steps you can take to prevent it.

 1. What Is Black Plaque?
 Understanding Its Characteristics